Home Buying 101

 What happens between making an offer and closing?

 Home inspection.
-Home inspectors examine the home from top to bottom looking for structural issues, mold, asbestos, roof life, electrical, plumbing, etc. Inspections should take 2-4 hours so plan to be there.
-A good home inspection costs between $300-$500 and is typically required to close on a home.
+Home inspectors examine the home from top to bottom looking for structural issues, mold, asbestos, roof life, electrical, plumbing, etc. Inspections should take 2-4 hours.

 Home appraisal.
 Appraisers look at total square footage, renovations, location, etc., and determine the value of the house as collateral for your lender.